-- Transcription service completely eliminates the need to backtrack and replay audio/video.
+- Automated transcription service completely eliminates the need to backtrack and replay audio/video.
 The transcribed texts will outline exactly who is saying what.

 - Transcripts can really speed up a video editor’s workflow, as with a written document, editors can mark sections where revision must be completed all at once and then return to editing.